-The anxious attachment style feel nervous about their partner physically or emotionally abandoning them at any time.
-They are worried about losing connection.
-When they are distressed, they are likely to become more clingy, frightened, and demanding.
+In relationships, those with an anxious attachment style feel nervous about their partner physically or emotionally abandoning them at any time.
+They are also worried about losing connection.
+When they are distressed, they are likely to become more jealous, clingy, frightened, and demanding.

 2. Avoidant Attachment

 As adults in relationships, they assume a partner will not be there for them.
-When distressed, they have a tendency to distance and self-soothe as opposed to looking toward their partner for comfort and support.
+When distressed, they tend to distance themselves and self-soothe instead of looking toward their partner for comfort and support.

 3. Disorganized Attachment

-Attachment Styles as a Spectrum
+Attachment Styles Are a Spectrum

-It is not ok to compromise if:
+Comparatively, it is not a good idea to compromise if: